MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-classic.md

 # What is the Azure Information Protection classic scanner?

->*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), Windows Server 2019, Windows Server 2016, Windows Server 2012 R2*
+>***Applies to**: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), Windows Server 2019, Windows Server 2016, Windows Server 2012 R2*

->[!NOTE]
+>
+>***Relevant for**: [Azure Information Protection classic client for Windows](../faqs.md#whats-the-difference-between-the-azure-information-protection-classic-and-unified-labeling-clients).
+For the unified labeling client, see [What is the Azure Information Protection unified labeling scanner?](deploy-aip-scanner.md).*

+> [!NOTE]
 > To provide a unified and streamlined customer experience, **Azure Information Protection classic client** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021**.
 This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
 Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).
->
-> If you're using the unified labeling client, see [What is the Azure Information Protection unified labeling scanner?](deploy-aip-scanner.md).

-Use the information in this section to learn about the Azure Information Protection scanner, and then how to successfully install, configure, run and if necessary, troubleshoot it.
+Use the information in this section to learn about the Azure Information Protection classic client scanner, and then how to successfully install, configure, run and if necessary, troubleshoot it.

 The AIP scanner runs as a service on Windows Server and lets you discover, classify, and protect files on the following data stores: